jeffniznik/BookTraces_CNN/README.md

 # BookTraces_CNN
-Code for training a CNN model on page images to find handwriting
+R code for training a CNN model on page images to detect handwriting